made2591/aws-guide/README.md

-## A draw.io-maps based guide
+## My Personal AWS Guide

-This repo is intended as a collection of reference note to AWS service.
+This repo is intended as a collection of reference notes and summaries of AWS services.
+I used [draw.io](https://draw.io) as open source web-based map tool and official Amazon guides.

 ### Contents
 todo yet